-Matthew Broderick's 'Daybreak' Character Is A Nod To 'Ferris Bueller's Day Off'
+Matthew Broderick's 'Daybreak' Character Is An Epic Nod To 'Ferris Bueller's Day Off'

 Described by the cast as "Mad Max meets Ferris Bueller's Day Off meets Zombieland," Netflix's Daybreak is a dramedy about a boy trying to survive a post-apocalyptic Glendale after atomic bombs decimate civilization.
 As an incredibly fourth-wall-breaking and pop culture-savvy show, it makes sense that Matthew Broderick, of Ferris Bueller's Day Off fame, plays a central role.
 Broderick's Daybreak character Principal Burr is also a direct reference to Ferris Bueller's Day Off — just not in the way you'd expect.